Running a cycle

 The organizer's step-by-step for triggering promotion and relegation when a round of play is done.

 Cycles are manual — you decide when the time is right (end of a month, a block of weeks, a mini-season).
-Nothing moves until you trigger it, so you're never surprised by an automatic reshuffle.
+Nothing moves until you pull the trigger.

 Step by step